annotell/public-workshops/ship-it/step_3.md

 # Deploying the Code
 Next step will be to instead of running the docker container on you local computer, see how it would look when running it in Kubernetes.
-Usually Kubernetes is run in the cloud and over multiple instances, but for the sake of this workshop we'll use minikube which similates a Kubernetes cluster on your local computer.
+Usually Kubernetes is run in the cloud and over multiple instances, but for the sake of this workshop we'll use minikube which simulates a Kubernetes cluster on your local computer.

 1. First step is to start minikube
   ```bash